 The original Inglesina concept was based around the traditional bouncy pram, very much akin to the classic British Silver Cross pram - indeed, Inglesina translates as ‘Little English Girl'.
 Now Inglesina is back and, according to the brand, back in earnest.

-In a few months, you will see Inglesina hitting a select number of nursery stores, as well as John Lewis, with the Aptica travel system.
-Independent retailers will offer a choice of three fabrics and John Lewis will have a lighter in colour, exclusive option.
+In a few months, you will see Inglesina hitting a select number of nursery stores with the Aptica travel system.

 We were lucky enough to have a full tour of the Italian factory and meet the owners and faces behind this pushchair.
 It was a fascinating insight to watch the intricacies of everything from component production to all the testing that takes place.
 Inglesina tests everything above the industry minimum requirements and even has its own test track where the pram is put through rigorous and sustained testing in real-life situations.

 So, there are of course a vast number of travel systems already on the market BUT the Inglesina Aptica has a number of unique features that really captured our interest.
 Firstly, the carrycot.
 Inglesina has worked very closely with a leading paediatric hospital in Bologna to develop a very different mattress.
 It has an additional soft cylinder that slips inside the mattress in those early weeks to support baby's legs, as well as an integrated head cushion designed to help lower the chances of flat head syndrome.
 You also have the option to add car seat fittings and harness to give you a completely lie-flat car seat option in the car (fully safety tested of course).